Sergey Malinkovich

-Sergey Alexandrovich Malinkovich (Сергей Александрович Малинкович; born 27 May 1975) is a Russian politician, current leader of the Communists of Russia party and founder of the Communists of Petersburg and the Leningrad Oblast.
+Sergey Alexandrovich Malinkovich (Сергей Александрович Малинкович; born 27 May 1975) is a Russian politician, current Chairman of the Communists of Russia party and Member of the Altai Krai Legislative Assembly, and founder of the Communists of Petersburg and the Leningrad Oblast.
+On December 28, 2023, he was nominated as the Communists of Russia party candidate for President of Russia in the 2024 presidential election.

+Biography

+Early years; Secretary of the Central Committee of the Communists of Russia party

-Sergey Malinkovich was born in Leningrad to a family of schoolteachers.
+Malinkovich was born in Leningrad to schoolteachers.
 He was engaged in youth politics since 1995, joining the Russian Communist Youth League.
+He has worked as a locksmith since 1996, and was a foreman.
+At the same time, he was engaged in Komsomol (All-Union Leninist Young Communist League) and party work.

-In 2000, Malinkovich elected to local council of Smolninskoye Municipal Okrug.
-In 2001, he left the Communist Party of the Russian Federation due to disagreements with the leadership of this party.
+In 2000, Malinkovich was elected to the local council of Smolninskoye Municipal Okrug in St. Petersburg, Russia.
+In 2001, he left the Communist Party of the Russian Federation due to disagreements with the leadership of the party.

 In 2003, the public organization "Communists of Petersburg" was created from the former branch of the Union of Communist Youth, and Malinkovich was elected first secretary of the Communists of Petersburg.
 The organization, later renamed "Communists of Petersburg and the Leningrad Oblast", gained its main popularity thanks to various outrageous statements and provocative actions.

-In 2009 Malinkovich joined the newly established Communists of Russia party.
-He ran unsuccessfully for the Legislative Assembly of Saint Petersburg in 2011, mayor of Petrozavodsk in 2013 and governor of Nenets Autonomous Okrug in 2014.
-In 2021, he was elected to the Altai Krai Legislative Assembly from Communists of Russia.